 Community inclusion with SEND

-People volunteer for a range of reasons, and each volunteering opportunity provides its own unique experience.
+People volunteer for many reasons.
+Each volunteering opportunity provides its own unique experience.
 Volunteering can help you to:

 - develop new skills and experience